The 60+ best early deals to shop at the Amazon Labor Day sale 2022

 Where should I shop this Labor Day?

 Whether you're in the market for some dorm room furniture or a feature-loaded smart TV, Amazon has all your shopping needs covered.
-As one of our go-to places to shop, the mega retailer offers rock-bottom prices on top-notch brands.
+As one of our go-to places to shop, the mega-retailer offers rock-bottom prices on top-notch brands.
 While Amazon always offers tons of daily deals, Labor Day is a great opportunity to scoop even more savings on everyday items.
 Meanwhile, for smart tech and appliances, don't pass up markdowns at Best Buy and Samsung.
-Right now, you can even get your hands on the newest Samsung Galaxy devices for as much as $1,000 off!

 Do I need an Amazon Prime membership to shop the Amazon Labor Day sale 2022?